Nevada cleared a major milestone in its reopening plan on June 4, which is the date Gov. Steve Sisolak allowed casinos to reopen.

 Throwing the doors open for tourists could go a long way to address the economic pain of the coronavirus pandemic.
 But it hasn’t been done without careful deliberation on how to make casino experiences — defined by packed nightclubs and friends clustered around craps tables — into ones less likely to propagate the spread of COVID-19.

 The Gaming Control Board is requiring companies to submit reopening plans that incorporate some baseline health and safety measures.
-The regulatory agency released an updated health and safety policy, which gaming licensees must abide by, on Wednesday.
+The regulatory agency released an updated health and safety policy, which gaming licensees must abide by, late last month.

-While gambling has been at a standstill — losing the state general fund an estimated $160 million in gaming taxes this fiscal year and costing the state far more than that in economic activity — gaming regulators have taken some preliminary steps toward reopening such as allowing restaurants within casinos to reopen.
+While gambling was at a standstill — losing the state general fund an estimated $160 million in gaming taxes this fiscal year and costing the state far more than that in economic activity — gaming regulators took some preliminary steps toward reopening such as allowing restaurants within casinos to reopen.
 But the green light to welcome back visitors doesn’t mean all casinos will reopen their doors at the same time.
 Several gaming companies have announced plans to reopen casinos on a gradual basis.

 Many companies have publicly released details about how they’ll do things differently once they reopen.
 Here’s what we know about the plans of some of the largest casino companies in Nevada.
 If you have suggested updates, send an email to [email protected]